MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-remediate-unblock.md

 - Sign-in request ID
 - Sign-in correlation ID

-If you have [user risk-based Conditional Access policies](howto-identity-protection-configure-risk-policies.md#user-risk-policy-in-conditional-access) configured and one of these detections that denotes suspicious token activity is fired on a user, the end user will be required to perform secure password change and reauthenticate their account with multifactor authentication to clear the risk.
+If you have [user risk-based Conditional Access policies](howto-identity-protection-configure-risk-policies.md#user-risk-policy-in-conditional-access) configured and one of these detections that denotes suspicious token activity is fired on a user, the end user is required to perform secure password change and reauthenticate their account with multifactor authentication to clear the risk.

 ## PowerShell preview